 In addition to Mercyhurst North East's standard requirements for admission, which include a high school diploma, a minimum GPA of 2.5, and either an ACT, SAT or MNE Placement Test score, individuals applying for admission to the respiratory therapist program are subject the following standards:

 Transferring in from another college?
 Transfers are welcome in this program, assuming we get a final, official college transcript from each college you have attended.
 If you still owe another college money, and cannot get a transcript, you will not be permitted to start classes.
 Check out our credit transfer policies to get an idea of what credits may transfer in.

-If you should have any questions regarding your admission into the program, please contact this program's admissions counselor, Amanda Bramwell, for more information by calling (814) 725-6218 or by email (email@example.com).
+If you should have any questions regarding your admission into the program, please contact this program's admissions counselor, Kathy Hill, for more information by calling 814-725-6197 or emailing email@example.com.

 The Respiratory Therapy associate degree program at Mercyhurst University - The North East Campus, located in North East, Pa., program number 200556, is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).